NellyNel520/Netflix-MERN-Stack/README.md

 #### ***Description***

 This Netflix Clone application replicates the iconic Netflix experience and offers a feature-rich platform for users to explore, engage with, and personalize their favorite movies and TV shows.
-Powered by the MERN stack (MongoDB, Express, React, Node.js) and incorporating firebase authentication, TMDB api and redux-toolkit, this clone recreates the functionality and design of the original app.
+Powered by the MERN stack (MongoDB, Express, React, Node.js) and incorporating firebase authentication, TMDB API and redux-toolkit, this clone recreates the functionality and design of the original app.
 Providing a familiar, and seamless and immersive user experience.

-This project has been deployed and can be viewed [here]()
+This project has been deployed and can be viewed [here](https://netflix-clone-ui-jl8h.onrender.com/)
 ***

 #### ***Technologies Used***